eclipse-iofog/documentation/requirements/k8s/README.md

 ...
 ```

-#### 4. Manage Microservices
+#### 2.4 Manage Microservices

-Microservices are individual workloads which run as containers on either the cloud or the edge, or both.
+Microservices are individual workloads which run as containers on the edge.

 ```
 kubectl apply -f msvc.yaml